libremesh/lime-sdk/README.md

 `./cooker -c ar71xx/generic --profile=tl-wdr4300-v1 --flavor=lime_default`

 ##### Target
 Target references to the router architecture, usually depends on the manufactor and the set of chips used for building the hardware.
 Therefore, you must know the target and subtarget before using cooker.
-As we use LEDE, this information can be found here https://lede-project.org/toh/start.
+As we use OpenWRT, this information can be found here https://wiki.openwrt.org/toh/start.
 The most common targets are currently _ar71xx/generic_ (Atheros) and _ramips/mt7620_ (Ramips).
 Once we know the target, we must find the specific profile.

 To see the list of available targets execute: